 To credit the writers with foresight, or at least a talent for planting promising seeds, the show’s ending also began in the Specials.
-In an attempt to force the PM to announce his resignation date, Malcolm would leak his legacy, only to make the resignation happen earlier than anybody was prepared for; this was Malcolm’s first major misstep, and one so bad that he had to go for a walk. (“How do you think I got in here?
+In an attempt to force the PM to announce his resignation date, Malcolm would leak his legacy, only to make the resignation happen earlier than anybody was prepared for; this was Malcolm’s first major misstep, and one so bad he had to go for a walk. (“How do you think I got in here?
 I fucking walked didn’t I?” / “Yeah but you don’t go for a walk.”).
 The fall of Malcolm Tucker had begun.
-Alongside this, Glenn’s loyalty to an absent Hugh would be unreciprocated and hence spark his first meltdown, one mirrored by a more upbeat version in the show’s finale.
-That they used Langham’s absence to create the emotional hinge of the Specials, which in turn would build to the creaky moral hinge of the entire show — Glenn’s principled stand (of sorts) — is another example of the show-makers’ talent, if not straight-out ballsiness.
+Alongside this, Glenn’s loyalty to an absent Hugh would be unreciprocated and so spark his first meltdown, one mirrored by a more upbeat version in the show’s finale.
+That they used Chris Langham’s absence to create the emotional hinge of the Specials, which in turn would build to the creaky moral hinge of the entire show — Glenn’s principled stand (of sorts) — is another example of the show-makers’ talent, if not straight-out ballsiness.

 Not that ‘Rise of the Nutters’ and ‘Spinners and Losers’ are the best episodes, exactly.
 Though the Specials contained the show’s best moments, they also contained the seeds of its decline: the repositioning of Malcolm, for one; and the first of some unconvincing performances in Daily Mail editor Adam Kenyon (Ben Willbond).
-And though Langham’s absence was cleverly built into the immediate plot and used as a cause for later events, it also by that same function drew attention to itself.
+And though Langham’s absence was built into the immediate plot and used as a cause for later events, it also by that same token drew attention to itself.
 The device that Hugh was away on holiday in Australia couldn’t help but be shaky.
-Because, of course, the show couldn’t let you see him remotely fretting about position while turning pink on Bondi beach, and so reminded you of the reasons in the real world, and outside the story, for his absence.
+Because, of course, the show couldn’t let us see him remotely fretting about position while turning pink on Bondi beach, and so reminded us of the reasons in the real world, and outside the story, for his absence.
 The show could not go on.

 “Don’t call me Nicky.”